Lindy, Nebraska

 Lindy is an unincorporated community and census-designated place located on the Santee Sioux Reservation in Knox County, in the northeastern part of the state of Nebraska in the Midwestern United States.
-As of the 2010 census it had a population of 13.
+As of the 2020 census, Lindy had a population of 13.

 Geography

 Lindy is in northeastern Knox County, 7 mi south of the Missouri River and the South Dakota border.
 Nebraska Highway 12 forms the southern edge of the community; the highway leads east 12 mi to Crofton and west 15 mi to Niobrara.

 According to the U.S. Census Bureau, the Lindy CDP has an area of 2.59 sqkm, all land.
-The community is in the valley of Hoboe Creek, a southwest-flowing tributary of Howe Creek, which in turn flows west to Bazile Creek, a north-flowing tributary of the Missouri River.
+The community is in the valley of Hobo Creek, a southwest-flowing tributary of Howe Creek, which in turn flows west to Bazile Creek, a north-flowing tributary of the Missouri River.